Communication Strategies to Support Clinical Decision Making and Patient Safety

-Approved for 1 CE by the Patient Advocate Certification Board to satisfy the requirements for Board Certified Patient Advocates (BCPA).
-Program Approval Code 18146.
+This program is approved for 1 CE by the Patient Advocate Certification Board to satisfy the requirements for Board Certified Patient Advocates (BCPA).
+Program Approval Code 18162.
+Pulse CPSEA charges a separate fee to process Continuing Education (CE) credits and certificates.
+Fee for 1 CE is $20.
+Use Approval Code # 18162 when making payment.
+To receive BCPA CE's, it is a two-step process.

 MISSION: To create a national venue to welcome and engage patient advocates, regardless of background or training, to share knowledge, experience and resources to improve the effectiveness of all persons who serve others as patient advocates.